 Moving across the country is a huge undertaking, but with the right preparation, it doesn’t have to be a source of stress.
 Once you’ve vetted your mover and signed the contract, your focus can shift to making the actual move day as seamless as possible.
 A few key steps can make all the difference between a chaotic experience and a smooth transition to your new home.
 Taking charge of your inventory, communication, and paperwork will empower you throughout the process.

-Keep a Detailed Inventory List
+Create a Detailed Home Inventory

 Creating a home inventory list is one of the most important things you can do.
 This detailed record of your belongings serves as your personal checklist and a crucial tool for accountability.
 Some moving companies may offer a low initial quote by underestimating the weight or volume of your items, so having your own list is essential.
 Compare your inventory with the one on the mover’s contract, or bill of lading, to ensure everything is accurate before you sign.
 You can use a simple spreadsheet or a moving app, and it’s always a great idea to take photos or a video of your valuables for extra documentation.